j-mark-hou/j-mark-hou.github.io/_posts/2025-08-14-policy_gradients.markdown

     - it's also unclear whether the authors have the correct intuitions for their own methods: this stuff is all pretty handwavy, so the intuition in these papers might just be wrong
 2. also, this field is all about the data, so over-focusing on algorithms might not be that useful

-so, this sort of high-level algorithmic understanding probably doesn't go super far in terms of actually being able to actually being able to build this stuff in real life
+so, this sort of high-level algorithmic understanding probably doesn't go super far in terms of actually being able to build this stuff